phil-stein/mooh_engine/README.md

     - [ ] add profiler
   - [ ] controller support ?
   - [x] serialize cube_map
+  - [ ] add tags or equivalent to entities
+    - for on_collision etc.
+    - single or multiple ?

 ## renderer
   - [ ] blending